• Home

 Exhibitors must stay until all items are checked in.

-1. One gal. clear jars with lids are to be used to show grain in classes 11 thru 31, unless noted.
+1. One gal. clear jars with lids are to be used to show grain in classes 11 through 31, unless noted.

 2. If the fair management believes any of the exhibits were shown in previous years, those entries may be refused.